MicrosoftDocs/mixed-reality/mixed-reality-docs/mrlearning-appx-ch2.md

 ## Build your Holographic Remoting application to PC

-In this section, you will configure the project's player settings to support Holographic Remoting and build the application to PC.
+In this section, you will configuring the project's player settings to support Holographic Remoting and build the application to PC.

 In the Unity menu, select **Edit** > **Project Settings** to open the Project Settings window.
 In the Project Settings, window picks the **Player** tab, expand the **XR Settings** section.